DataScience504/moon-phase-birth-analysis/README.md

 📄 Notebook
 The main notebook (NacFaseLunar.ipynb) contains all analysis steps, explanations and output.
-There is also a Spanish version available for Spanish-speaking audiences.

 🌐 License and Use
 This project is shared under the MIT License.